Understand your company's position and learn more about the options available

-If you are unable to afford HMRC taxes and can’t pay VAT, you may be able to request a Time to Arrangement with HMRC to restructure your payments into affordable instalments.
+If you are unable to afford HMRC taxes and can’t pay VAT, you may be able to enter into an arrangement with HMRC to restructure your payments into affordable instalments.
 A short flow of cash can indicate towards insolvency if the business can’t pay creditors and business costs.

 You can consider the following options if you are unable to pay VAT:

-1) Time to Pay arrangement with HMRC (TTP).
-HMRC may allow you to make outstanding VAT payments through monthly instalments across a maximum of 12 months.
+- HMRC may allow you to make outstanding VAT payments by way of a series of monthly instalments across a maximum of 12 months.

 VAT – or Value Added Tax – is a tax levied on companies trading in the UK whose taxable turnover exceeds, or is anticipated to exceed £85,000 in any 12 month period.
 This threshold compels companies to become VAT registered, however, companies of any size can voluntarily register themselves for VAT should they choose to do so.
 Once VAT registered, voluntarily or otherwise, you must adhere to certain obligations including the submitting of regular VAT returns.